thinkaliker/thinkaliker.com/_posts/2016-05-28-car-wishlist.md

 ## Electric Vehicle?

-I just spent a significant portion of my evening reading Wait But Why posts on Tesla, SpaceX and SolarCity, and I have been convinced (for quite some time now), that electric is the way to go in the future.
+I spent a significant portion of my evening reading Wait But Why posts on Tesla, SpaceX and SolarCity, and I have been convinced (for quite some time now), that electric is the way to go in the future.
 Seeing as Tesla's Model 3 is set to be revealed in a few weeks, isn't set on being sold until 2017, and I plan on driving my current car until it's pretty much dead (which might be 5-10+ years out because Honda), I'd say that the Model 3 is probably in the (long long distance) sights for a next car.
 I could actually care less about any of these other features at that point.
 Especially at it's supposed price point, what's the disadvantage?
 I probably wouldn't be making super long hauls in a car anyway.
 But you never know.

 ## Gas Mileage?